^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications of the herbs of St. John's wort
+Indications St. John's wort

 Phytotherapy is one of the additional methods of complex treatment of many diseases, and indications for the use of St. John's wort (Hypericum perforatum L.) include:

-• chronic fatigue, psychoemotional instability, mild depression;
+• chronic fatigue, psycho-emotional instability, mild depression;

-• Gastrointestinal diseases (gastritis with low acidity, gastroenteritis, colitis, diarrhea, flatulence);
+• gastrointestinal diseases (gastritis with low acidity, gastroenteritis, colitis, diarrhea, flatulence);

 • infected wounds, burns, pyoderma.